 Buying Cannabis when it is legal in Canada

-In September 2017 Ontario has considered a price of $10 per gram in government sales of Cannabis once it is legalized.
-Although the price is not final this is a starting point which is to avoid fueling illegal sales.
+In September 2017, Ontario considered a price of $10 per gram in government sales of Cannabis once it is legalized.
+Although the price is not final, this is a starting point which is to avoid fueling illegal sales.
 In comparison to Canada Parliamentary Budget Officer (PBO) this price point seems to be in line.

-Keep in mind $10 per gram is likely base price.
+Keep in mind that $10 per gram is likely the base price.
 Other things to consider are premium offerings, taxes, regulation fees and distribution costs.

 Growing cannabis at home when it is legal in Canada

 Growing your own anything has its sets of pros and cons.
-Taking control of the growing process allows you to gain knowledge, greater understanding of the plant and better growing strategies moving forward.
+Taking control of the growing process allows you to gain knowledge, a greater understanding of the plant and better growth strategies moving forward.
 All this does require time, labour and cost.

 Total estimated labour and equipment cost of growing cannabis at home

-After doing the analysis I tell myself, it IS much cheaper per gram to do it myself!
-But when will I have the time to do this?
+After doing the analysis, I think to myself, it IS much cheaper per gram to grow cannabis myself!
+But do I have the time?